5 Annoying Conference Call Mistakes to Avoid

 The easiest way to clear this up is to have that person disconnect and dial back into the conference call without the wireless device or using a different phone.
 If that person is unable to hear you over the static you can request an operator and they will be able to zero in on which line is causing the static and either mute or disconnect that line.

-4. Test Your Speaker Phone
+4. Not Testing Your Speaker Phone

 Using a speaker phone is often a great way to get feedback from a group of people.
 These days, most speaker phones are full digital duplex and do a great job of delivering sound quality.
 However, do make sure you test your speaker phone before the conference.
 Consider how many people will be in the room, how big the room is and if the phone will cause an echo into the conference.